-Table 1 includes the position of the three-body resonance $a_{n}^-$, the three-lowest trimer energies at unitarity in terms of $\kappa_n$, and the ratios $\kappa_n/\kappa_{n+1}$, both with and without the diagonal correction.
+Table~I includes the Efimov resonance positions $a_n^-$, where an Efimov trimer crosses the three-body continuum, together with the three lowest trimer energies at unitarity in terms of $\kappa_n$ and the ratios $\kappa_n/\kappa_{n+1}$, both with and without the diagonal correction.
 The quantity $\kappa_n$ is defined as $\kappa_n=(m|E_n|)^{1/2}$, where $E_n$ is the trimer energy.
-Defining $\kappa_n^{\infty}$ as the $\kappa_n$ at unitarity, inclusion of the diagonal correction yields $\kappa_0^{\infty}/\kappa_1^{\infty}\approx20.14$, which deviates from the expected ratio of $e^{\pi/s_0}\approx22.7$, and this is not surprising since the wavefunction of lowest state in the spectrum has significant support in the region where the hyperradius $R\sim a_d$, but the turning point still lies in the Efimov potential.
+Defining $\kappa_n^{\infty}$ as the $\kappa_n$ at unitarity, inclusion of the diagonal correction yields $\kappa_0^{\infty}/\kappa_1^{\infty}\approx20.14$, which deviates from the expected ratio of $e^{\pi/s_0}\approx22.7$, and this is not surprising since the wavefunction of lowest state in the spectrum has significant support in the region where the hyperradius $R\sim a_d$, but the outer turning point at unitarity still lies in the Efimov potential.
+The larger deviation of the ratio $a_1^-/a_0^-$ from the Efimov scaling factor, compared with the ratios $\kappa_n^\infty/\kappa_{n+1}^\infty$, indicates that the lowest trimer has more Efimov character at unitarity than at the threshold where it first becomes bound.
 The value of $\kappa_0^{\infty}=-0.987/|a_d|$ therefore defines a universal three-body parameter in dipolar units, which can be tuned through microwave field parameters via $a_d$.
 It should also be noted that usually the shape resonance at $a_n^-$ can act as an intermediate state that enhances the three-body recombination into deeper two-body states; however, for double microwave shielding, there are no shallow tetramers to recombine into, and the presence of the barrier at $R<a_d$ should further enhance the lifetime of these trimers, making this a favorable system for observing these molecular trimers.

-Next, consider the possibility of experimentally producing these trimers in the lab starting with a trapped sample of these molecules in a typical optical dipole trap (ODT).
-Assuming an isotropic harmonic confinement with a frequency $2\pi \times \omega_{\text{trap}}$ for simplicity, the Schr\"{o}dinger equation in atomic units for the three-body system in the center of mass frame is:
+Next, we estimate the feasibility of producing these trimers from a trapped molecular sample in an optical dipole trap.
+For an isotropic harmonic confinement with frequency $2\pi \times \omega_{\text{trap}}$, the hyperradial equation in center of mass frame is